bhanarkarjetal/SQL-notes/README.md

 ## Prerequisites:
 - Microsoft SQL Server Management Studio (SSMS) or any other SQL-compatible editor (All the codes are written on the SSMS platform, so you might have to make a few changes in the syntax if you are using any other platform.
-- A sample database (or you can use the one which I have uploaded to this repository)
+- A sample database (or you can use the one that I have uploaded to this repository)

 ## Features
 - Covers both basic and advanced SQL concepts.
-- Demonstrates various SQL commands, from SELECT queries to JOINs, subqueries, and Common Table Expression
+- Demonstrates various SQL commands, from SELECT queries to JOINS, subqueries, and Common Table Expression
 - Educational focus for beginners to intermediate SQL users.

 ## Contributing